 Synthetic fibers are generally much more stain-resistant than natural fibers.
 Although wool has a fairly good protective barrier thanks to the microscopic scales that cover the fiber, once a substance penetrates the barrier and gets into the fiber’s core, it is almost impossible to remove the stain.

-In addition to being more stain-resistant, synthetic fibers are generally also easier to maintain.
-They are more easily cleaned with common spot treatment products found on grocery store shelves and can be deep cleaned through hot water extraction (commonly referred to as steam cleaning).
-By contrast, natural fibers require specialty cleaning products and professional cleaners specially trained in dealing with the particular fiber type—all of which translates into a higher cost to maintain a natural fiber carpet than a synthetic one.
+In addition to being more stain-resistant, synthetic fibers are generally easier to maintain.
+They are easily cleaned with common spot treatment products found on grocery store shelves and can be deep cleaned through hot water extraction (commonly referred to as steam cleaning).
+By contrast, natural fibers require specialty cleaning products and professional cleaners specially trained in dealing with the particular fiber type.